fetchai/etch-demos/README.md

 # Interactive Etch Demo and Prototyping Tool

 Easily spin-up your own browser-based app locally to deploy and interact with your Etch contract.
-This allow for rapid prototyping and QA testing prior to mainnet production.
+This allow for rapid prototyping and QA testing through a UI/UX.
+This is loosely based off of [Ethereum Remix](https://remix.ethereum.org/) IDE.

 ### Steps for Launching the App

-1) Spin-up a local Fetch ledger (see: https://docs.fetch.ai/getting-started/quickstart/)
+1) Spin-up a local Fetch ledger.
+See Fetch's Getting Started doc [here](https://docs.fetch.ai/getting-started/quickstart/).
 2) Install the following packages:
 ```
 pip install Flask